t-kuculo/T-SEE/data/datasets/README.md

 ![alt text](https://github.com/t-kuculo/T-SEE/blob/main/data/datasets/ground_truth.png)
 Example illustrating how we label texts with events and relations.
-The Wikipedia text on the left links to the Wikidata event on the right side, which also has a relation to an entity mentioned in the text (country: Syria)
+The Wikipedia text on the left links to the Wikidata event on the right side, which also has a relation to an entity mentioned in the text (country: Syria).

 Both datasets follow the same formatting, similar to that of DyGie++.
 They are .jsonl files where each line contains a JSON like the one below:
 ```